-Information on soils in the district will be gathered from the Geological Survey of Ireland and Teagasc databases (Ireland) as well as from the British Geological Survey (Northern Ireland), Geological Survey of Northern Ireland, the Department of Agriculture and Rural Development (DARD) and the Agri-Food & Biosciences Institute (AFBI).
-In addition, OSI data, OSNI data, aerial mapping, land use mapping, Corine and LC2000 data may be used to examine land cover within the Shannon IRBD.
+Information on soils in the district will be gathered from the Geological Survey of Ireland and Teagasc databases.
+In addition, aerial mapping, OSI data, land use mapping and Corine data may be used to examine land cover within the South Eastern RBD.